How to Check if a String Contains a Substring in Bash

 The easiest approach is to surround the substring with asterisk wildcard symbols (asterisk)

-* and compare it with the string.
+it with the string.
 Wildcard is a symbol used to represent zero, one or more characters.

 If the test returns